-Target Engagement and the MILRAD Reticle:
+Target Engagement MILRAD Reticle:

 The aticle below is from guest editor John Boyett of Trace Armory.
 For more on Trace Armory and John Boyette visit this link.